Understanding Lines of Credit and the Average Credit Line Limit

 You often have flexibility in how you choose to use your line of credit.
 You can use the funds to pay off credit card debt, open a new business or renovate your home — whatever you choose.

-Your credit card issuer allows you to borrow money on your card as you please, as long as your account is in good standing and your balance remains below the credit limit.
+The first difference: Your credit card issuer allows you to borrow money on your card as you please, as long as your account is in good standing and your balance remains below the credit limit.
 As long as the card isn’t maxed out and you make monthly payments, you can continue to use it.

 Credit utilization ratio, or how much of your available credit you are using